-(Prerequisite: Program admission) Introduces fundamental principles, safety practices, equipment, and techniques necessary for metal heating and oxyfuel cutting.
-Topics include: metal heating and cutting principles, safety procedures, use of cutting torches and apparatus, metal heating techniques, metal cutting techniques, manual and automatic oxyfuel cutting techniques, and oxyfuel pipe cutting.
-Practice in the laboratory is provided.
-A $20 fee is associated with this course due to the increased cost of acetylene and mild steel.
+(Prerequisite: Program admission) Introduces fundamental principles, safety practices, equipment, and techniques necessary for metal heating, oxyfuel cutting, and plasma cutting.
+Topics include: metal heating and cutting techniques, manual and automatic oxyfuel cutting techniques, oxyfuel pipe cutting, plasma torch and theory, plasma machine set up and operation, and plasma cutting techniques.
+A $50 fee is associated with this course due to the increased cost of acetylene and mild steel.

 |WELD 1110Gas Tungsten Arc Welding

 (Prerequisite: Program admission) Provides knowledge of theory, safety practices, inert gas, equipment, and techniques required for successful gas tungsten arc welding.
 Qualification tests, all positions, are used in the evaluating of student progress toward making industrial standard welds.
 Topics include: GTAW safety and health practices; shielding gases; metal cleaning procedures; GTAW machines and set up; selection of filler rods; GTAW weld positions; and production of GTAW beads, bead patterns, and joints.
 A $50 fee is associated with this course due to the increased cost of welding rods and steel.